 We do not have officers or directors.
-Instead, we are managed by the board of directors of our General Partner, and the President of our General Partner performs all of our management functions.
-The compensation of our President is administered by our General Partner.
-This Compensation Discussion and Analysis is, therefore, focused on the total compensation of the President of our General Partner.
-To provide comprehensive disclosure of our executive compensation, we are also providing information as to the executive compensation of the ETP GP Entities, since the shared service agreement with ETP allows for ETP's executives to perform policy making functions for ETE, even though none of these persons is an executive officer of the Parent Company.
-Accordingly, the persons we refer to in this discussion as our "named executive officers" are the following:
+Instead, we are managed by the board of directors of our General Partner, and the executive officers of our General Partner perform all of our management functions.
+As a result, the executive officers of our General Partner are essentially our executive officers, and their compensation is administered by our General Partner.
+This Compensation Discussion and Analysis is, therefore, focused on the total compensation of the executive officers of our General Partner as set forth below.
+The executive officers we refer to in this discussion as our "named executive officers" are the following officers of our General Partner: